 Thank you for contacting me about the Universal Credit standard allowance for those under 25.

 I commend the good work Centrepoint is doing during the coronavirus outbreak and they powerfully explore the challenges faced by some young people.

 That being said, I share your concern to ensure that young people are supported through the Coronavirus emergency.
 Benefits, however, are only one part of that support.
-I know my colleagues in Government have been working hard to protect jobs by helping businesses to open safely, while the Coronavirus Job Retention Scheme and Self Employed Income Support Scheme have helped to keep people in their roles throughout an uncertain period.
-I hope the new Job Rentention Bonus will add to this.
+I know my colleagues in Government have been working hard to protect jobs, while the Coronavirus Job Retention Scheme and Self Employed Income Support Scheme are helping to keep people in their roles throughout an uncertain period.
 Keeping young people in jobs and close to the labour market must be our priority.

 I hope this reassures you that supporting young people is a key priority and is certainly something I will continue to champion in Parliament.

 Thank you again for taking the time to contact me.